 We would encourage anyone interested in preparing a Cochrane Review to first become a member with Cochrane.
 See here on how to Join Cochrane and what's in it for you.
 Once you become a member, you will have access to Cochrane's Review author start kit.

-- CEV expects a first draft of a protocol to be submitted to the editorial base three months after title registration and the protocol to be published within six months of title registration.
+- CEV expects a first draft of a protocol for an intervention/prognosis review to be submitted to the editorial base three months after title registration and the protocol to be published within six months of title registration.